clewisdavis/The-Joy-of-React/module-5-happy-practice/05-notes-single-source-truth.md

 Now, it's not exactly the same, since either way, we are using a React state variable as the source of truth, not the DOM.
 But from the perspective of the consumer, pretending that `Counter` is a black box, it's remarkably similar.

 Which approach is better?
-Well, it depends on the circumstances
+Well, it depends on the circumstances.
+IF the consumer needs to access / change the state, a controlled component makes that possible.
+Otherwise, it's more convenient to go with uncontrolled components.

+The most important thing is that there should always be a single source of truth.
+We get into trouble when we start treating a component as both controlled and uncontrolled.